Scaled Quail

 Scaled Quail Behavior

-Forming coveys
+Forming Coveys

-Scaled Quail are very social, so when available food resources allow them to concentrate their numbers, they join up multiple family groups into coveys that can number up to several hundred birds.
+Scaled Quail are very social, so when available food resources allow them to concentrate their numbers, they join multiple family groups into coveys that can number up to several hundred birds.

 Night Time Roosting